monde-sistemas/param-manager/README.md

 The param scope when register will dictate how the param values are separated between users or companies.

+**Note:** These scopes are only supported right now with the `psRemote` persistence, if you use `psLocal` or `psSession` the values will be stored like the `ssGlobal` scope in the Ini File or Session.

 **ssGlobal**

 The param value will be shared between any user in any company.
 In the database the param will be stored like this: